Deconfounding Imitation Learning with Variational Inference

 \section{Practical algorithm}

-We now introduce a practical algorithm for training an agent from expert data in the presence of latent confounders.
-For simplicity, we focus on tier 2 of the settings discussed in Section~\ref{sec:tiers}, i.\,e.\ assume access to the expert data as well as the ability to gather more data interactively.
-In Appendix~\ref{app:tier1-algorithm}, we describe an algorithm that applies to tier 1 (i.\,e.\ does not require the ability to gather more data interactively), but faces a more difficult learning problem in practice.
+We now present a practical algorithm for training an agent from expert data in the presence of latent confounders.
+As outlined in~\autoref{sec:tiers}, we learn to infer the latent variable by interacting with the environment using an exploratory policy, and learn to clone the expert on the demonstrations conditioned on the inferred latent.
+At test time, the agent alternates between updating its belief about the latent variable and imitating an expert dictated by its current belief.
+In~\autoref{app:tier1-algorithm}, we describe an algorithm that does not require the ability to gather more data interactively, but faces a more difficult learning problem in practice.

-As outlined in Section~\ref{sec:tiers}, we use the access to the family of MDPs defined by the latent $\theta$ to learn an inference model for the latent variable, infer the latents on the expert trajectories using the learned model, and learn a policy conditioned on the inferred latent, which imitates the expert based on the demonstrations.
-At test time, the agent uses posterior sampling (or Thompson sampling)~\citep{thompson1933likelihood}: it alternates between updating its belief about which MDP it is in and acting optimally under its current belief.

 \paragraph{Components}